edumarin/edumarin.github.io/_pages/about.md

 * Oct, 2021.
 Our paper "EqualNet: A Secure and Practical Defense for Long-term Network Topology Obfuscation" has been accepted at NDSS 2022
 * Sep, 2021.
 Our paper "FuzzyKey: Comparing Fuzzy Cryptographic Primitives on Resource-Constrained Devices" has been accepted at CARDIS 2021
 * June, 2021.
 We wrote a paper on the security of serverless computing.
 Have a look at our paper [here](http://arxiv.org/abs/2107.03832)
 * June, 2021.
-Our MobiSys'21 paper got the best paper award!
+Our MobiSys paper got the best paper award!
 * Apr, 2021.
 Our work "Inter-operability and Orchestration in Heterogeneous Cloud/Edge Resources: the ACCORDION vision" has been accepted at FRAME 2021
 * Mar, 2021.
 Our work "PPFL: Privacy-preserving Federated Learning with Trusted Execution Environments" has been accepted at ACM MobiSys 2021
 * Feb, 2021.
 We are organising the [1st Workshop on Mobile Serverless (MobileServerless)](https://www.it.uc3m.es/mbsvless21/), co-located with ACM MobiSys 2021 in a virtual (on-line) format.
 Please consider submitting your work.